vllm-project/vllm/docs/source/getting_started/installation.rst

 Build from source
 -----------------

-You can also build and install vLLM from source.
+You can also build and install vLLM from source:

 .. code-block:: console